 Copyright C. Michael Forsyth

-If you enjoyed this news satire by C. Michael Forsyth, check out his collection of stories, available on Kindle and in other eBook formats.
+If you enjoyed this whimsical yarn by fiction writer C. Michael Forsyth, check out his collection of odd news, available on Kindle and in other eBook formats.

 C. Michael Forsyth is the author of "Sir Arthur Conan Doyle & Harry Houdini in The Adventure of the Spook House,""The Blood of Titans," "Hour of the Beast" and "The Identity Thief."
 He is a Yale graduate and former senior writer for The Weekly World News